vesoft-inc/nebula-docs/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/account-management-statements/built-in-roles.md

 - God
   - The initial root user similar to the root in Linux.
   - All the operation access.
+  - A cluster can only have one root.
+Root manages all the spaces in the cluster.
+  - The God role is automatically initialized by meta and cannot be granted by users.
 - Admin
   - The administration user.
   - Read/write access to both the schema and data limited to its authorized space.